-- 7.1 The majority of complaints (65%) that were received during the review period were not due to an HCPC error. - 7.2 An essential part of complaint responses are an explanation of our processes and policies.
-For example, social workers who complained about paying HCPC registration fees were provided with a full explanation of the transfer, HCPC's financial position as an independent regulator and information about efficiency in the organisation. - 7.3 As an organisation the HCPC starts by trying to correct any errors that have been identified in a complaint.
-For example, if an application form has been returned incorrectly, the form can be returned to a named individual and processed on receipt. - 7.4 In complaints that the HCPC were at fault in, the majority of mistakes were due to human error.
-In these cases, additional training and mentoring is usually the most appropriate action. - 7.5 During this review period, improvements in the Registration department have included: - Improvement of the online training system for Registration advisors, this system ensures consistent training across the department. - A "Trainer" post in the department, the Trainer coaches and supports new Registration Advisors, providing feedback and development points. - Development of a two-sided readmission form to increase the efficiency and speed of the readmission process. - Amendments and additions to the website, standard letters and emails when necessary changes have been identified. - A review of the International application process "Record of Assessment forms" and guidance document for assessors to improve the quality and clarity of the information that is recorded in the assessment process. - Updated assessor refresher training sessions. - 7.6 A Registration system and process review will be initiated during this year.
+- 7.1 26% of complaints received during the review period were the result of an HCPC error.
+The majority of complaints (65%) that were received were not due to an HCPC error; a significant number of complaints in this "not applicable" category this year stem from issues relating to the transfer of the Register for social workers in England, including the registration fee. - 7.2 An essential part of complaint responses are an explanation of our processes and policies.
+For example, social workers who complained about paying HCPC registration fees were provided with a full explanation of the transfer, HCPC's financial position as an independent regulator and information about efficiency in the organisation. - 7.3 As an organisation the HCPC's approach is to try to correct any errors that have been identified in a complaint.
+For example, if an application form has been returned incorrectly, the form can be returned to a named individual and processed on receipt. - 7.4 In complaints where the HCPC was at fault, the majority of mistakes were due to human error.
+In these cases, additional training and mentoring is usually the most appropriate action.
+Where appropriate, this corrective action is communicated to the registrant who complained. - 7.5 During this review period, improvements in the Registration department have included: - Improvement of the online training system for Registration advisors, this system ensures consistent training across the department. - A "Trainer" post in the department, the Trainer coaches and supports new Registration Advisors, providing feedback and development points. - Development of a two-sided readmission form to increase the efficiency and speed of the readmission process. - Amendments and additions to the website, standard letters and emails when necessary changes have been identified. - A review of the International application process "Record of Assessment forms" and guidance document for assessors to improve the quality and clarity of the information that is recorded in the assessment process. - Updated assessor refresher training sessions. - 7.6 A Registration system and process review will be initiated during this year.